-Insoluble, Non-Dispersible Polymers - Polymers that are insoluble and non-dispersible are not expected to be toxic unless the material is in the form of finely divided particles.
+Insoluble, Non-Dispersible Polymers: Polymers that are insoluble and non-dispersible are not expected to be toxic unless the material is in the form of finely divided particles.
 Most often, the toxicity of these polymer particles does not depend on a specific reactive structural feature, but occurs from occlusion of respiratory organs such as gills.
 For these polymers, toxicity typically occurs only at high concentration; acute toxicity values are generally >100 mg/L and chronic toxicity values are generally >10 mg/L. This is generally considered a low concern for aquatic hazard.

-Nonionic Polymers - These polymers are generally of low concern for aquatic hazard, due to negligible water solubility.
+Nonionic Polymers: These polymers are generally of low concern for aquatic hazard, due to negligible water solubility.
 Two exceptions exist.
 The first is for nonionic polymers that have monomers blocked in such a way as to use the polymer as a surfactant or dispersant, which may cause toxicity to aquatic organisms.
-These polymers are usually assessed by a nearest analog approach.
-The second is for nonionic polymers with significant oligomer content (i.e., $\geq 25\%$ with MW <1,000; $\geq 10\%$ with MW <500), which may be a concern on the basis of bioavailability of the low molecular weight (LMW) material.
-In this case the LMW oligomers can be assessed using ECOSAR or other methods for aquatic hazard assessment.
+The second is for nonionic polymers with significant oligomer content (i.e., $\geq 25\%$ with MW < 1000; $\geq 10\%$ with MW < 500), which may be a concern on the basis of bioavailability of the LMW material.
+In this case, the LMW oligomers, if they are < 1000 MW, can be assessed using ECOSAR or other methods for aquatic hazard assessment.

-Anionic Polymers - There are two classes of polyanionic polymers known to be toxic to aquatic organisms; polyaromatic sulfonic acids are moderately toxic to aquatic organisms and polycarboxylic acids are moderately toxic mainly to green algae.
+Anionic Polymers: There are two classes of polyanionic polymers known to be toxic to aquatic organisms; polyaromatic sulfonic acids are moderately toxic to aquatic organisms and polycarboxylic acids are moderately toxic mainly to green algae.
 However, the high molecular weight of these polymers indicate that they will not be absorbed through the surface membranes of these organisms.
 Toxicity of these chemicals is the result of chelation of nutrient metals and/or surface activity.
-In most cases the structure and distance between the anionic groups determines the level of toxicity.
+In most cases, the structure and distance between the anionic groups determines the level of toxicity.

-Polyanionic polymers with average molecular weight (MWn) >1,000 that are soluble or dispersible in water may pose a concern for direct or indirect toxicity.
-These polymers are further divided into 2 subclasses: Poly(aromatic acids) and Poly(aliphatic acids).
+Polyanionic polymers with average molecular weight $(MW_n) > 1000$ that are soluble or dispersible in water may pose a concern for direct or indirect toxicity.
+These polymers are further divided into two subclasses: poly(aromatic acids) and poly(aliphatic acids).

-• Poly(aromatic acids) - These chemicals are usually poly(aromatic sulfate/carboxylate) structures and generally are of moderate hazard concern to aquatic organisms, with acute LC50/EC50 values between 1 mg/L and 100 mg/L. Polymer structures associated with toxicity include: carboxylated/sulfonated diphenolsulfones, sulfonated phenols, sulfonated cresols, sulfonated diphenylsulfones, and sulfonated diphenylethers.
-Monomers usually associated with low aquatic toxicity concern include: sulfonated naphthalene and sulfonated benzene.
+• Poly(aromatic acids): These chemicals are usually poly(aromatic sulfate/carboxylate) structures and generally are of moderate hazard concern to aquatic organisms, with acute LC50/EC50 values between 1 and 100 mg/L, depending upon the exact structure of the polymer.
+Monomers associated with toxicity include carboxylated/sulfonated diphenolsufones, sulfonated phenols, sulfonated cresols, sulfonated diphenylsulfones, and sulfonated diphenylethers.
+Monomers usually associated with low aquatic toxicity concern include sulfonated naphthalene and sulfonated benzene.

 The toxicity of this type of polymer appears to be moderate and not affected by water hardness.
-Toxicity can be estimated by a nearest analog approach using test data available for polymers of known composition.
+Toxicity can be estimated by an analog approach using test data available for polymers of known composition.
+A collection of data on polymers of this type is available in Boethling and Nabholz (1997; Table 10.4, pp. 207-208).